Educate Our First Responders

 - Social Organizations: Rotary Club, Mentoring Groups, Greek Societies, etc.

 Wedgwood Christian Services has been caring for victims of trafficking for years.
-However, our goal is to move into specialty shelter care, allowing victims to heal together while being supported by our community.
-Victim advocacy, however, extends beyond shelter care.
+However, our goal is to move into specialty residential trauma recovery care, allowing victims to heal together while being supported by our community.
+Victim advocacy, however, extends beyond this.
 The process of leaving a life in traffic is complex and painful.
-The Manasseh Project will address the spectrum of healing in the following ways:
+Wedgwood's Manasseh Project will address the spectrum of healing in the following ways:

 - Drop-in Centers and Community Partners: Our goal is to develop positive relationships with children in the community and with victims of trafficking.
 When a victim is able to leave her situation, we want to be there as a safe haven.
 These spaces will be in communities empowered to mentor children and identify victims.